elienakamura/aurelienakamura.github.io/index.md

 I am currently conducteing a PhD in Social, psychiatric and perinatal epidemiology at INSERM/Sorbonne Université under the supervision of Maria Melchior (Research Director at INSERM) and Judith van der Waerden (Researcher at INSERM).
 My PhD is entitled _The role of social support during pregnancy in social inequalities in parental postpartum depression_ and it was founded by a doctoral contract from The French School of Public Health (EHESP).
 In parallel of my research project, I am teaching statistics in the Statistics and Business Intelligence department of IUT Paris Descartes.

 You can find me at :
-Bureau 312                                 or       Bureau 418
-Faculté de Médecine St Antoine                      IUT Paris Descartes 27 rue CHaligny                                     143 avenue de Versailles 75012 Paris                                         75016 Paris France                                              France aurelie.nakamura(at)iplesp.upmc.fr                  aurelie.nakamura(at)parisdescartes.fr
+Bureau 312, Faculté de Médecine St Antoine, 27 rue CHaligny, 75012 Paris, France or
+Bureau 418, IUT Paris Descartes, 143 avenue de Versailles, 75016 Paris, France
+and contact me at aurelie.nakamura(at)iplesp.upmc.fr or  aurelie.nakamura(at)parisdescartes.fr

 ### Markdown